Creation (unfinished film)

 Creation is an unfinished feature film, and a project of stop motion animator Willis O'Brien.
 It was about modern men encountering dinosaurs and other prehistoric animals on an island.
 The picture was scrapped by RKO studio head David O. Selznick on the grounds of expense, and Merian C. Cooper, the studio producer who recommended the film's cancellation, considered the storyline to be boring, due to lack of action.
-The completed footage ran 20 minutes in length, although approximately eleven minutes of footage is all that survives today.
+The completed footage ran 20 minutes in length, although approximately five minutes (or 500 ft in 35mm) is all that survives today.
+The surviving footage shows a stop motion dinosaur watching a live action boy hunting a live action animal.
 Cooper later used some of the miniatures and dinosaur armatures and O'Brien's stop-motion animation techniques for King Kong.